RetroAchievements/docs/docs/general/faq.md

 - 1 for every 5k from 10k-100k
 - 1 for every 10k thereafter

-**Note**: All achievement developers are volunteers, requesting a set gives no guarantee that achievements will be made.
+**Note**: All achievement developers are volunteers.
+Requesting a set gives no guarantee that achievements will be made.
 The purpose of the request feature is to give developers visibility to what players want most.
 You might also consider making achievement suggestions on a game's forum page to help get a set off the ground.